Painful intelligence: What AI can tell us about human suffering: Why is simulated suffering conscious?

 Again, we might assume that perhaps evolution just made a simple computational shortcut.
-If something dangerous is perceived in the outer world, the fear system has to be activated on every level, unconscious as well as conscious.
-In particular, one possibility is that conscious fear is important in the information-processing because of its capability for broadcasting as in the global workspace hypothesis.
-Therefore, conscious fear has to be activated to properly compute things.

-There is another possibility.
-Above, we saw that consciousness might not be necessary for any computations, which would invalidate the argument just given.
-Now, assuming conscious fear has no computational utility, it could still be the case that it would be too much trouble to somehow switch consciousness off when doing replay.
+If something dangerous is perceived in the outer world, the systems for threats and fear will be activated on every level, unconscious as well as conscious; apparently, this functionality is activated even with simulations, but the question is why.
+One reason might be that conscious fear is important in information processing because of its capability for broadcasting, as in the global workspace hypothesis: this would justify why conscious fear has to be activated in simulations to properly compute things.
+On the other hand, even if consciousness were not necessary for any computations, it would still be evolutionarily pointless to somehow explicitly switch consciousness off when doing replay.
 It would be nice indeed if, when something dangerous comes up in a wandering thought, the fear system would be activated only partly, not on the conscious level, perhaps only in some distant corner of the unconscious processing systems.
-This would be nice, but would evolution have any reason to do us such a favour?
+This would be nice, but would evolution have any reason to do us such a favor?

 We should recall again that evolution does not care at all about whether we feel good or bad.
 It tries to optimize computation in order to maximize the spreading of the genes, and this has to be done with limited computational resources.
 Allowing us to switch off conscious suffering when engaging in replay would presumably be pointless from the viewpoint of optimizing computation.
 So, evolution just makes us suffer from replay since that is optimal use of finite computational resources.
 Such optimization of computation may actually increase our chances of survival a bit, and give us a longer life.
 Full of suffering, though.